14 Reasons You Might Go Broke in Retirement

 You Rely on a Single Source of Income

-More than nine in 10 retirees cite Social Security as the primary source of income in retirement, according to the 2020 Retirement Confidence Survey conducted by the Employee Benefit Research Institute and published in April.
-At the same time, nearly half of American workers fear Social Security will be reduced or cease to exist by the time they retire.
+Ninety-four percent of retirees and 86% of workers cite Social Security as the primary source of income in retirement, according to the 2022 Retirement Confidence Survey conducted by the Employee Benefit Research Institute in January.
+At the same time, many fear Social Security will be reduced or cease to exist by the time they retire.
 (It won’t.)

 However, Social Security alone probably won’t be enough to see you comfortably through retirement.
 Having multiple income streams is the smartest play for retirees.
-Lean on a mix of a pension, if you’re among the fortunate few to have one; a 401(k) from your job; your own IRAs, either Roth or traditional; and annuities that can provide either lump sums of cash or steady payouts, depending on the type of annuity you choose.
+You want to create a mix: a pension (if you’re among the fortunate few to have one), a 401(k) from your job; your own IRAs, either Roth or traditional; and annuities that can provide either lump sums of cash or steady payouts, depending on the type of annuity you choose.

-The majority of boomers (54%) surveyed by Transamerica are planning to work beyond when they can begin collecting Social Security benefits (age 62) until when they have to take Social Security (age 70).
+More than half (57%) of boomers surveyed by Transamerica are planning to work beyond when they could begin collecting Social Security benefits (age 62) until when they have to take Social Security (age 70).
 And for 80% of workers surveyed, they’ll be working in retirement because of financial reasons.
 Most say they are staying healthy or sharpening their job skills to keep working in their retirement years.

 You Get Sick